chromaway/ngcccbase/doc/exchange.md

 Please note that this documentation is a work in progress. [text in square brackets] are placeholders or comments about the development of the documentation, while `<text in angle brackets>` are placeholders for the user's particular setup.

-Trying out chromawallet's JSON API for exchange use
+Trying out chromawallet's JSON API
 ===============

+For exchange use and other uses.

 Starting and stopping chromawallet from the command line
 ---------------
 The chromawallet can be run both from the command line and as a background server.
-For running from the command line:
+For running it from the command line, type:

-Path to the python you use (the python in the virtual environmnent if you use virtualenv, otherwise the system python)

-    chromawallet-server
+    ./chromawallet-server startserver

-The server will start with configuration parameters found in config.json.
-If you want to start the server with another config file, add the config_path switch when starting:
+The server will start with configuration parameters found in ```config.json```.
+If you want to start the server with another config file, add the ```config_path``` switch when starting:

-    chromawallet-server --config_path=<other_config.json>
+    ./chromawallet-server --config_path=<other_config.json>

 Ctrl-c will stop the wallet in the terminal.